rpede/SecureSoftwareDevelopment/assignments/authorization.md

 Your task is to implement authorization as a proof-of-concept that enforces the following policy.

+- Guest / Public User can:
+  - Read articles and comments.
+- Subscriber / Registered User can also:
+  - Create comments on articles.
+  - Update and delete comments on articles.
 - Editor can:
-  - Edit, and delete articles.
+  - Read, edit, and delete articles.
-  - Edit and delete user comments.
+  - Read, edit and delete user comments.
 - Writer / Journalist can:
+  - Read all articles.
-  - Create and edit their own articles.
+  - Create, edit and delete their own articles.
-- Subscriber / Registered User can:
-  - Comment on articles.
+  - Delete user comments on their own articles.
-- Guest / Public User can:
-  - Read articles.

 ## Schema